1964 split in the Communist Party of India: Bombay and Calcutta Congresses

 As the CPI(Left) gathered at its Party Congress in Calcutta October–November 1964 and the right CPI held its Party Congress in Bombay in December 1964 the division into two separate parties was cemented.
 The CPI(Left) Calcutta Party Congress took place 31 October – 7 November 1964, at Tyagraja Hall in southern Calcutta.
 Several key leaders of the CPI(Left) were arrested by the West Bengal state government a few days before the opening of the Party Congress.

 The Calcutta Party Congress adopted a new political program.
 P. Sundarayya was elected general secretary of the party.
 In total 422 delegates took part in the Calcutta Congress.
 The Calcutta Party Congress declared "that all those who assembled for the convention are the real representatives of the Communist movement.
 The Dange group does not have any right to call itself the Communist Party of India."
 The Calcutta Party Congress adopted a class analysis of the character of the Indian state, that claimed the Indian bourgeoisie was increasingly collaborating with imperialism.

 The CPI(Left) claimed that 14 out of 19 state units of CPI had joined the Calcutta Party Congress.
 No fraternal delegations were present at the Calcutta Party Congress.

 The Calcutta Party Congress elected a Central Committee consisting of;

 A nine-member Politburo was formed, consisting of P. Sundarayya, Namboodiripad, P. Ramamurthi, Promode Dasgupta, M. Basavapunniah, Gopalan, Surjeet, Basu and Ranadive.
 A Central Control Commission was elected, consisting of Abdul Halim, Dr. Bhag Singh and C. Venkatraman.

 In junction with the Calcutta Party Congress a mass rally was held at Maidan, presided by Gopalan.

 At the Bombay Party Congress of the CPI(Right), the CPSU delegation was led by Boris Ponomarev.
-The Bombay Party Congress denounced CPC for 'chauvinistic distortion', and argued that CPC had tried to interfere in the internal affairs of CPI.
+The Bombay Party Congress denounced CCP for 'chauvinistic distortion', and argued that CCP had tried to interfere in the internal affairs of CPI.
 Dange authored the thesis which the Bombay Party Congress adopted.
 The documents adopted at the Calcutta and Bombay gatherings differed on almost every major issue - the character of the Indian state, the state of revolution in the country, strategy, positions towards the Indian government, alliance building, etc. C. Rajeshwara Rao was elected general secretary of CPI(Right).